Application Period

 Finances & Logistics

-All travel costs, including meals, are not included in the cost of the program and will be the Fellows responsibility to cover.
+Please keep in mind that all travel costs, including meals, are not included in the cost of the program and will be each class member’s responsibility to cover.
 Carpooling is encouraged and supported in the program.
-There is a scholarship request option upon acceptance into the program to support those costs.

 D.C. airfare is not included in the cost of the program.

-Attendance: Fellows are required to notify WAIDF staff of an absence the Wednesday or Thursday before each upcoming program weekend.
+Attendance: Fellows are required to notify WAIDF staff of an absence the Wednesday before each upcoming program weekend.
 Fellows should plan on attending every weekend, not missing more than four total days.

 How to Apply

-Prospective applicants must submit an online application form, resume, cover letter, and at least one letter of recommendation.
-Applicants must be between the ages of 21 and 39 as of the start of the program, Saturday, January 13, 2024.
-Final selection into the class will be based on an interview, to be conducted on December 2 and 3, 2023.
+Prospective applicants must submit an online application form, resume, cover letter, and at least one letter of recommendation (a maximum of two letters will be accepted).
+Applicants must be between the ages of 21 and 39 by the start of the program, Friday, January 3, 2025.
+Final selection into the class will be based on an interview, to be conducted on December 7 and 8, 2024.

 Please review the weekend dates below.
 Fellows are only allowed to miss up to four total days and cannot miss the kickoff weekend or two consecutive weekends.